Formaleuros, Formalbitcoins, and Virtual Monies

-More interestingly even at a fixed time depending on an agent's role in society his most profitable perspective on money may well vary.
+More interestingly, even at a fixed time, his most profitable perspective on money may well vary depending on an agent's role in society.
 The theory of money that describes financial matters in a most useful fashion for some agent or group of agents need not be unique for its historic episode and economic system.
 On the contrary one may assume some role or collection of roles and make an attempt to design a perspective on money most appropriate for those roles.
 Rather than to acquire an abstract understanding from a broad, scholarly and impartial perspective, research may be aimed at formulating a pragmatic theory which has an optimal explanatory value for a moderate range of phenomena each of which matter to the researcher the roles which determine the perspective that a researcher has chosen as his point of departure.

 Here we describe four roles while choosing the first one (SAR) as the preferred angle.